When you shop at a department store or large clothing retailer, you’ll often see any tailored jacket for sale listed as a “blazer.”

 Marylebone Cricket Club (MCC) (London, England) – Based at Lord’s Cricket Ground, the MCC has a simple yet iconic crest with the intertwined letters “MCC” in red and yellow.

-The original blazer, made of red flannel, was created for members of the Lady Margaret Boating Club in Cambridge, England, who started the “blazer” trend, which saw the use of other colors like green and yellow.
+The original blazer, made of red flannel, was created for members of the Lady Margaret Boating Club in Cambridge, England, who started the “blazer” trend, which saw the use of other colours like green and yellow.

 The striped versions, boating or regatta blazers, are likewise quite bold.
 Even the standard navy blazer will attract attention if it has bright brass buttons.